 C. Sick or injured animals found on public property may be impounded and given adequate veterinary medical treatment.
 If the animal is significantly injured or sick such that recovery is improbable, the animal may be euthanized, without liability to the Town, Animal Shelter, their employees, officers, or agents, or to any veterinarian examining, diagnosing, or treating the animal.
 An Animal Control Officer or Law Enforcement Officer may humanely destroy any animal the officer reasonably believes to be so sick or injured that recovery is improbably, even if veterinary care could be provided, in order to avoid further pain and suffering by the animal, without liability to the Town or the Animal Control Officer or Law Enforcement Officer.
 The Animal Control Officer or a Law Enforcement Officer.
 The Animal Control Officer or a Law Enforcement Officer.
-The Animal Control Officer or a law Enforcement Officer shall make a reasonable attempt to contact the owner if the injured animal is treated or impounded.
-The owner of such animal shall be liable for all expenses of the treatment or impoundment.
+The Animal Control Officer or a Law Enforcement Officer.
+The Animal Control Officer or a Law Enforcement Officer.